-Zippers are not only a functional part of clothes, they are also a trendy and stylish design embellishment.
+Zippers are not just a functional part of clothes, they are also a trendy and stylish design embellishment.
 But, a broken zipper can be one of life's most embarrassing moments and ruin a perfectly good garment.
 Learn how to fix a broken zipper and unstick one more easily.

 How to Fix a Broken or Separated Zipper

-- Using the pliers to get a good grip, pry off the zipper's metal stop or the little band of metal or plastic at the bottom of the zipper teeth.
+- Using the pliers to get a good grip, pry off the zipper's bottom stop or the little band of metal or plastic at the bottom of the zipper teeth.
 (If you don't have pliers, you can usually pry it off with a flat head screwdriver or the end of a kitchen knife.)

 - Move the slider up to the top of the zipper, closing as many teeth as possible.